 4. Reasons Not To Buy Panniers: Expensive Racks

-When I first started riding, I chose some panniers and a top box online before waiting excitedly for them to arrive.
-It was only when they arrived that I then had to go out and buy very specific racks and fitting systems to get them on my bike.
+When I first started riding, I chose some panniers and a top box online and waited with excitement for them to arrive.
+It was only when they arrived that I realised specific racks and fitting systems were needed to attach them to the bike.

-Invariably, newbies will buy the wrong one which means you have to send it back and swap it.
-And then you’ll need to wait another week for the replacement to be delivered.
+Invariably, newbies will buy the wrong one, which means they will have to send it back and swap it.
+And then they will need to wait another week for the replacement to be delivered.

 It’s an incredibly expensive faff.

-Of course, if you pay the extortionate amounts listed above, the racks and fittings come included in the manufacturer price.
+Of course, if you pay the ridiculous amounts listed above, the racks and fittings come included in the manufacturer’s price.
 And this means you no longer have to spend hours messing around trying to get them on your bike.
 Yay!